 - make sure the LAA has an up-to-date email address for your firm

-- check your inbox regularly in case you need to reply to an email from the LAA
+- check your inbox (and junk folder) regularly in case you need to reply to an email from the LAA

 Assessment of tenders

-The IFA for each tender will explain the criteria the LAA will use to assess tenders and award contracts.
+The ITT for each tender will explain the criteria the LAA will use to assess tenders and award contracts.

 To be eligible to apply, you may need to hold a relevant quality standard such as the Specialist Quality Mark or Lexcel.
 Find out more about our accreditations.

 The LAA will notify you whether your tender was successful via the eTendering portal.